-√ Three new Community Speedwatch Vans have now been launched with matched funding from local AAP and are to be used as part of the speed enforcement program as well as being utilised by NPT officers and conducting village PACTS.
+√ Three new Community Speedwatch Vans have now been launched, with matched funding from local AAP and are to be used as part of the speed enforcement program, as well as being utilised by NPT officers and conducting village PACTS.

-The Dales which accounts for the majority of the force's rural Beat area remains as one of the safest areas to live and work in County Durham and Darlington
+The Dales which accounts for the majority of the force's rural Beat area remains as one of the safest areas to live and work in County Durham and Darlington.

-- Recorded rural crime claims across the force area has seen a year-on-year reduction.
-This is corroborated by the annual NFU rural crime report 2021 outlining that Durham is one of a few forces nationally that has seen a reduction of related rural crime claims of agricultural vehicles machinery and livestock thefts. - This annual NFU rural crime report 2021 outlined that Durham was one of a few forces nationally that saw a reduction of related rural crime claims of agricultural vehicles machinery and livestock thefts. - Between 2020/2021 and 2021/2022, there was a 26% increase in people signing up to Rural Watch: from 1,243 to 1,568 people. - 5,000 rural residents signed up and active on WhatsApp group sharing intelligence and prevention measures.
+- Recorded rural crime claims across the force area has seen a year-on-year reduction. - This annual NFU rural crime report 2021 outlined that Durham was one of a few forces nationally that saw a reduction of related rural crime claims of agricultural vehicles machinery and livestock thefts. - Between 2020/2021 and 2021/2022, there was a 26% increase in people signing up to Rural Watch: from 1,243 to 1,568 people. - 5,000 rural residents signed up and are active on WhatsApp group sharing intelligence and prevention measures.